metalshark/spec/SPEC.md

 ## Abstract

 Token-Oriented Object Notation (TOON) is a line-oriented, indentation-based text format that encodes the JSON data model with explicit structure and minimal quoting.
-Arrays declare their length and an optional field list once; rows use a single, in-scope delimiter (comma, tab, or pipe).
+Arrays declare their length and an optional field list once; rows use a single active delimiter (comma, tab, or pipe).
 Objects use indentation instead of braces; strings are quoted only when required.
-This document defines TOON's concrete syntax, canonical number formatting, delimiter scoping, and strict-mode validation rules for encoders, decoders, and validators.
-TOON is designed for compact, deterministic representation of structured data and is particularly efficient for arrays of uniform objects.
+This specification defines TOON’s concrete syntax, canonical number formatting, delimiter scoping, and strict‑mode validation, and sets conformance requirements for encoders, decoders, and validators.
+TOON provides a compact, deterministic representation of structured data and is particularly efficient for arrays of uniform objects.

 ## Status of This Document